python-discord/game-jam-2020/beanoculars/README.md

 The idea was to make a tower defense game, where you only have three towers that you have to replace during the rounds to defeat the three types of mutant bugs that want to destroy the city, coming from the three paths available.
 You play as a helicopter which must grab your towers and put them near their favorite type of insect to destroy, optimizing your travels and the use of your turrets.
 The first 50 waves of enemies are pre-made, and after that point, they are generated with by a function, being harder and harder.

 ## Setup
-Once you have a virtual environnement with pipenv, you should be able to run the game easily on Windows by using these commands:
+Download the files from the `beanoculars`folder.
+Once you have a virtual environnement with pipenv set up for the game, you should be able to run the game easily on Windows by using these commands:
-`pipenv install` to install the depedencies of the project, `pipenv run start` to run the game
+`pipenv install` to install the depedencies of the project, `pipenv run start` to run the game.

 ## Screenshots
 ![Screenshot of the game #1](submission/images/screen1.png)